IncentroBA/ResponsiveDatagrid2/README.md

 ## Responsive Data grid 2

-Make Datagrid 2 columns respond to the page width and hide columns behind a collapsible chevron when there is less room.
+Add-on for Data grid 2 to make columns respond to the page width and hide columns behind a collapsible chevron when there is less room.

 ## Typical usage scenario